bormaxi8080/osint-timeline/DRAFT.md

 https://huggingface.co/spaces/wjbmattingly/caracal

+OSINT Newsletters by Ubikron: https://github.com/ubikron/OSINT-newsletters

+Criminal IP is an OSINT search engine specialized in attack surface assessment and threat hunting.
+It offers extensive cyber threat intelligence, including device reputation, geolocation, IP reputation for C2 or scanners, domain safety, malicious link detection, and APT attack vectors via search and API: https://www.criminalip.io/

+The Eyes on Russia Map now has updated filtering capabilities taking into account four years of Russian aggression which allows users to investigate our data deeper.
+Users can explore our data with enhanced categories and filters, researching trends such as strikes on hotels, the scale of the conflict per Oblast, and strikes on Ukraine's energy infrastructure: https://www.info-res.org/eyes-on-russia/maps/eyes-on-russia-map/

+200.zona.media.
+Last update: February 24, 2026.
+Mediazona, BBC Russian Service, and a team of volunteers have been keeping a list of Russians who have died in the war with Ukraine since May 2022.
+This interactive database is compiled from open sources: obituaries on social media, media reports, publications by local authorities, and so on: https://200.zona.media

+Not everything you need is indexed by Google.
+Especially when it comes to the Russian-language part of the internet.
+Mamont is a Russian search engine built for deep searching, including archived pages, old websites, and large file database: https://www.mmnt.ru/

+Markdown.new.
+Markdown for Agents.
+The web was built for humans.
+AI agents need structured data.
+We convert any URL to clean Markdown using Cloudflare's native `text/markdown` content type - no parsing, no waste: https://markdown.new/

 SilentChain.
 AI-powered vulnerability scanner extension for Burp Suite with multi-provider support (Ollama, OpenAI, Claude, Gemini): https://github.com/silentchainai/SILENTCHAIN

 GraphQL Grip.
 Burp Suite extension for GraphQL security testing.
 Fetch schemas, fingerprint backends, generate attack payloads: https://github.com/thecybersandeep/graphql-grip